 - CABLE SYSTEM

-- A facility, consisting of a set of closed transmission paths and associated signal generation, reception and control equipment, that is designed to provide cable service which includes video programming and which is provided to multiple subscribers within a community, but does not include:
+- A facility consisting of a set of closed transmission paths and associated signal generation, reception, and control equipment that is designed to provide cable service, which includes video programming and which is provided to multiple subscribers within the City, but such term does not include:

-- B. A facility that serves only subscribers in one or more multiple-unit dwellings under common ownership, control or management, unless such facility uses any public right-of-way;
+- B. A facility that serves subscribers without using any public right-of-way; or

-- D. Any facilities of any electric utility used solely for operating its electric utility systems.
+- E. Any facilities of any electric utility used solely for operating its electric utility systems.